davidadrianrg/scripts-library/README.md

 # scripts-library
-Aggregation library of differente scripts to automate some tasks.
+Aggregation library of different scripts to automate some tasks.